cmaustQA/TriviaTests/README.md

 There is also a Jmeter plugin that can be used for performance testing.

-## Prerequisites
-- Java 8 or higher
-- Maven 3.6.0 or higher

 ## Dependencies
 The project uses several dependencies, including:
  - TestNG for testing framework.